vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/9_fwd_capture.md

 **Perfect forwarding** and **forwarding references** allow developers to write generic *template functions* that retain the *lvalueness*/*rvalueness* of passed arguments, in order to avoid unnecessary copies or support reference semantics without having to implement multiple overloads.
 *([This article](http://eli.thegreenplace.net/2014/perfect-forwarding-and-universal-references-in-c/) by **Eli Bendersky** explains them in depth.
 I will assume you're familiar with these concepts for the rest of the article.)*

-In this article, I'll cover the issues related to capturing *perfectly-forwarded* objects into lambdas and a possible solution.
+In this article, I'll show how to correctly capture *perfectly-forwarded* objects into lambdas:

+* We'll take a look at an example that shows how using `std::forward` in lambda captures can produce unexpected results.

+* A *perfect forward capture* wrapper that prevents the aforementioned unexpected results will then be implemented.

+* Macros *(yuck!)* will be used to reduce noise/boilerplate.

+* The solution will be finally generalized to *pefectly-forwarded variadic argument packs*.